 Different components require different voltages, so a power supply is really several power supplies in one unit.
 Each supply is called a rail.
 All power supplies have three main rails - 3.3V, 5V, and 12V - two secondary standby rails - 12V and 5V.
 A power supply's maximum wattage (e.g., 700W) is the total power it can supply across all of its rails.
 Some power supplies can have up to four 12V rails.
 These are used to power PCs running powerful components so that they can each have their own rail.

 An ATX12V 2.0 power supply has several four-pin Molex and SATA connectors/plugs.
-Molex plugs are connected to IDE ATA CD/DVD optical drives and IDE ATA hard disk drives, and some AGP graphics cards.
+Molex plugs are connected to IDE ATA CD/DVD optical drives and IDE ATA hard disk drives and some redundant-technology AGP graphics cards.
 SATA connectors/plugs connect to SATA hard disk drives and optical SATA CD/DVD drives.
-Molex-to-SATA adapters that make an Molex plug into an SATA plug are readily available, but SATA-to-Molex adapters are not.
+Molex-to-SATA adapters that make a Molex plug into an SATA plug are readily available, but SATA-to-Molex adapters are not.

 Note that adapter cables are available that bridge the previous and current power supply standards.
 The following webpage shows which adapters are available:

-Powerful high-end PCI Express graphics cards connect to a six-pin power connector from the power supply, so if you buy such a card your PC's power supply must have one.
-The most powerful PCI Express graphics cards require two such connectors, which are also required for dual-card setups.
+Powerful high-end PCI Express graphics cards connect to a six-pin or eight-pin power connector from the power supply, so if you buy such a card your PC's power supply must have one.
+The most powerful PCI Express graphics cards require two such connectors, which are also required for dual-graphics-card setups.
+There are four-pin, six-pin and eight-pin PCI Express graphics power connectors and there are: "PCIe2.0 cable adapter, updates PSU compatibility with latest VGA cards.
+Converts 6pin PCIe to 8pin PCIe2.0" and† "PCIe cable adapter, updates PSU compatibility with PCIe VGA cards.
+Converts 2x 4pin Molex to 6pin PCIe."

 Some PCI Express video cards require to be connected to the power supply unit (PSU) via a special PCI Express power connector.
 If you use two such cards, you need a power supply unit (PSU) with two such power connectors - one for each card.
 An excellent example is the Akasa Power80+ 500W unit.
 (Akasa also make excellent cases).
 It has "Two CPU 12V connectors" that combine to make an 8-pin connector (required by some motherboards) or spit in two to make a 4-pin connector (required by some motherboards) and "PCI-E connectors for multiple dual GPU", which translates as PCI Express connectors for multiple graphics cards.

-Note that the very latest ATI (now called AMD) graphics cards use a six-pin and an eight-pin PCI Express connector.
-The Enermax Infiniti 650W power supply provides the correct eight-pin plug.
+Note that the latest AMD and Nvidia graphics cards use a six-pin and an eight-pin PCI Express connector.
+Tom's Hardware provides in-depth reviews of power supplies that include the power cables that are provided with each model.

-If you plan on using dual graphics cards that use either nVidia's SLI technology or ATI's CrossFire technology, make sure that your PC has a power supply that explicitly states in its specifications that it supports the dual-card technology that you want to install.
+If you plan on using dual graphics cards that use either Nvidia's SLI technology or AMD's CrossFire technology, make sure that your PC has a power supply that explicitly states in its specifications that it supports the dual-card technology that you want to install.
+A power supply can have certification for both technologies or only one of them.

 Recommended makes of power supply? - The image above shows power supplies made by the major manufacturers Enermax (top) and Antec.
 Both companies make cases with power supplies, and separate power supplies.
 Akasa, Cooler Master, Zalman, Seasonic, and Tagan are reputable major manufacturers of power supplies.